-10 Times You Should Never Use Antibacterial Wipes
+10 Times You Shouldn’t Use Antibacterial Wipes

 Don’t waste your wipes

 When you wipe a surface with an antibacterial wipe, you see a gratifying smudge of grime on the white rag.
 What you don’t see is what’s left behind—chemicals.
-“The major reason that I believe that people should not use antibacterial wipes as an everyday go-to wipe is that we are seeing an increase in antibiotic-resistant bacteria,” says John Manolas, co-owner of Whyte Gate and chemist.
+“The major reason that I believe people should not use antibacterial wipes as an everyday go-to wipe is that we are seeing an increase in antibiotic-resistant bacteria,” says chemist John Manolas, co-owner of Whyte Gate.
 “Some of the blame for this phenomenon goes to antibacterial soaps and wipes.
 Most surfaces will probably be equally germ-free after regular cleaning with soap and water or other household cleaners,” he says.
 Manolas also stresses that parents shouldn’t use the wipes on children’s toys because kids are likely to put the toys in their mouths.

 Anything that absorbs moisture